ch4n3l/ch4n3l.github.io/index.md

   jgs|  |  |  |  |  |  |  |  |  |  |  |  |  |
 </pre>

-A growing collection of notes and writeups as I continue my journey.</center>
+<center>A growing collection of notes and writeups as I continue my journey.</center>
 <center>-chan3l</center>